 West Rangá is one of the best known salmon rivers in Iceland.
 Not only for its beauty and great variety of fishing pools, but also for the high volume of salmon caught here every year.
 Along with its terrific fishing it also has a beautifully appointed lodge, more akin to a hotel, overlooking some of the more productive reaches of the river.

 Fishing in the shadow of Mt.
 Hekla

-The West Rangá caters for 12 rods in June, 18 in July and 20 in August & September and is slightly different in character to its sister river, the East Rangá in that two waterfalls on the beat tend to hold fish back in the pools below until later in the season.
+The West Rangá caters for 12 rods in June, 18 in July and 20 in August and September and is slightly different in character to its sister river, the East Rangá, in that two waterfalls on the beat tend to hold fish back in the pools below until later in the season.
 It also has a more stable water flow than the East and is fishable until later in the year.

 Guests are accommodated in tastefully furnished double rooms with a private bathroom.
 One main building houses the kitchen and spacious dining area where gourmet meals are served overlooking one of the most productive pools on the river.

 West Rangá is located 90 km to the southwest of Reykjavik and offers the opportunity to fish within hours of arriving in Iceland.